How to check ram using terminal in ubuntu?

 Member

-by albert , a year ago
+by albert , 2 years ago

 @emilia_hackett